Reasons why my period is late: everything gynos want you to know

 1. COVID vaccines

-For the past year and a half, we've been wondering, "Can the COVID vaccine delay your period?"
-It certainly can.
+For the past two years, we've been wondering, "Can the COVID vaccine delay your period?"
+Unsurprisingly, it certainly can, but fortunately not for terribly long.

 According to Dr. Sandra El Hajj, vaccines ask the immune system to work harder than normal, which could in turn affect menstruation.
 Your shot could possibly result in heavier flows, shorter cycles or no cycles at all.